Alazka2k/Short-Video-Creator-Simplified/docs/content/docs/0_development/mvp_plan.md

 - ⏳ About
 - ⏳ Remove "Careers" from the footer

-### 1.3 Authentication System Enhancement (🔄 In Progress)
+### 1.3 Authentication System Enhancement (⏳ In Progress)
 - ✅ Integrate new backend authentication endpoints
 - ✅ Implement Google social login
 - ✅ Add comprehensive auth debugging
 - ✅ Implement token refresh mechanism
 - ✅ Add API proxy for CORS handling
-- ⏳ Add email registration flow
+- ✅ Add email registration flow
+- ✅ Implement database schema and migrations
+- ✅ Set up session management with JWT
+- ✅ Implement role and permission system
+- ✅ Complete Auth0 integration
 - ⏳ Enhance profile management
-- ⏳ Implement session handling
-- ⏳ Set up permission system
 - ⏳ Update protected routes

 ### 1.4 Dashboard Implementation
-- Create main dashboard layout
+- ✅ Create main dashboard layout
-- Add a button for the user to go to the video creation page
+- ✅ Add a button for the user to go to the video creation page
+- ⏳Connect and add backend implementation for "Projects" view
+- ⏳Connect and add backend implementation for "My videos" view
-- Add project/video list view
+- ⏳Add project/video list view
 - Add quick actions menu
 - Include recent activities section

 ### 1.5 Video Creation Flow
+- ⏳ Improve the /create view
+- ⏳ Add video creation pages for "Quick Create" (/create/quick) and "Advanced Create" (/create/advanced)
-- Streamline input form (based on API request schema for Job endpoint)
+- ⏳ Streamline input form (based on API request schema for Job endpoint)
-- Add possibility to reload input from a previous job (from the parameters object in the metadata column of the jobs table)
+- ⏳ Add possibility to reload input from a previous job (from the parameters object in the metadata column of the jobs table)
-- Add progress visualization (can be a simple progress bar for every scene and the music generation (usually music generation is the longest part))
+- ⏳ Add progress visualization (can be a simple progress bar for every scene and the music generation (usually music generation is the longest part))
-- Add basic customization options (for the assembly service of the video - e.g. cutting)
+- ⏳ Add basic customization options (for the assembly service of the video - e.g. cutting)
-- Add possibility to run a job and afterwards directly and automatically the assembly service (for the option the assembly parameters need to be input in the request)
+- ⏳Add possibility to run a job and afterwards directly and automatically the assembly service (for the option the assembly parameters need to be input in the request)
-- Add a possibility to download the video
+- ⏳Add a possibility to download the video

 ## Phase 2: Implement Missing Core Features